The Best (Free) Places to Search for Grant Funding

 US Government (USG)

-USG Contracts
+A Note about USG Contracts

-State Governments (US)
+State Governments (U.S.)

-Government Resources Outside of the US
+Government Resources Outside of the U.S.

 For government resources for projects based in countries other than the US, you can find grant opportunity listings through government-sponsored websites and the websites of regional and multinational organizations.

 Few national governments maintain a resource like grants.gov, which posts all government agency grants in a single location.
-If your organization is based outside of the US and you seek a grant for a project based within your country, you should first visit the website of the government agency (local, regional, or national) that oversees or regulates the program area most closely related to your organization’s mission.
+If your organization is based outside of the U.S. and you seek a grant for a project based within your country, you should first visit the website of the government agency (local, regional, or national) that oversees or regulates the program area most closely related to your organization’s mission.
 Second, you should check the websites of the embassies or foreign aid offices located in your country, particularly if your organization is located in a developing country.
 Embassies and foreign aid offices will sometimes post funding opportunity announcements for local, community-based organizations.
 To find a list of the embassies located in your country, you can do a search on websites such as world embassy page.

 Another site you may want to bookmark is Bond, the UK network for organizations working in international development.
 While many opportunities are limited to UK-based organizations, others are open to organizations located in other countries.

-Lastly, you can find some information about international development opportunities on the site Devex.
+Lastly, you can find information about international development opportunities on the site Devex.
 While you won’t be able to see the full opportunity posting for free, you can often see just enough information to be able to track down the full listing on the relevant funder’s public-facing website.

 Regional bodies and multilateral organizations such as development banks and UN agencies can also be a source of funding and contract work, particularly for larger or more well-established organizations.
 The sites listed below all have searchable databases of new opportunities on their websites (note: some require registration before accessing the database, but registration is free).